david-asamoah/iOS-14-Contacts-App/README.md

-## ioS 14 Contacts App in React Native
+## iOS 14 Contacts App in React Native

 iOS 14 Contacts App.
 You can use this theme for your next React Native contacts app.
 I came across Contacts App UI Kit [Free download for Sketch] by AL Design on dribble.com.